Artis Library: Building

-Initially, Westerman kept many of the library’s items in his home; the collection, however, has been housed in its own building at the zoo since 1859.
-In 1868 the collection was moved to the building on the Plantage Middenlaan.
-This building was designed by the Amsterdam architect GB Salm (1831-1897).
-Between 1868 and 1872, the building was expanded to accommodate zoological collections.
-In 1885, two galleries were included to accommodate the Museum voor de Nederlandsche Fauna (English: Museum of the Netherlands Fauna).
-Stables were constructed on the ground floor.
-Until 1920 the collection included zebras.
-In 1883, the last quagga died.
-These various zoological collections are dispersed throughout several buildings in the neighbourhood in Amsterdam as well as at Naturalis in Leiden.
-The library, however, remains in the same location.
+The collection was moved to its current location on the Plantage Middenlaan in 1868.
+The building was designed by the Amsterdam architect GB Salm (1831-1897).
+Between 1868 and 1872, the building was expanded to accommodate the society's zoological collections.
+In 1885, two galleries of the museum were used to house the Museum voor de Nederlandsche Fauna (English: Museum of Dutch Fauna).
+Stables were constructed on the ground floor to house the living animals.
+This is where, in 1883, the last quagga died.
+The zebras were housed in the stables underneath the library until 1920.